TartanLlama/tartanllama.github.io/_posts/2016-12-02-type-erasure-unified-call.md

 Of course, type erasure comes at a cost.
 Usually, you'll incur a dynamic allocation on construction and assignment, and virtual function call on using the type-erased object.
 As such, you should consider the trade-off between flexibility and performance for your application when type erasure is proposed.

 Thus ends our crash-course in type erasure.
-Later in this post we'll be implementing a `fooable` class, but with support for *unified call syntax*.
+Later in this post we'll be implementing a `Fooable` class, but with support for *unified call syntax*.
 Before we put these two concepts together, I'll briefly explain what I mean by this term.

 -------------------------------------

-If we have a class `toddler` and want to write a function called `take_a_nap` which operates on it, we have two main options for our implementation: a member function or a non-member function.
+If we have a class `Toddler` and want to write a function called `take_a_nap` which operates on it, we have two main options for our implementation: a member function or a non-member function.

 {% highlight cpp %}
-struct toddler {
+struct Toddler {
     void take_a_nap(); //member function
 };

-void take_a_nap(const toddler&); //non-member function
+void take_a_nap(const Toddler&); //non-member function
 {% endhighlight %}

 If we declare it as a member function, we need to call it like `my_toddler.take_a_nap()`, and if we declare it as a non-member, we need to call it like `take_a_nap(my_toddler)`.
 You *cannot* use these two forms interchangeably, i.e. you can't call a member function like `take_a_nap(my_toddler)`, or a non-member function like `my_toddler.take_a_nap()`.
 Unified call syntax relaxes this constraint in some direction.
 [D](https://dlang.org/spec/function.html#pseudo-member)  allows you to write `my_toddler.take_a_nap()` even if `take_a_nap` is declared as a non-member, but not the other way around.
 [Rust](https://doc.rust-lang.org/beta/book/ufcs.html) allows non-member call syntax for members.
 A few proposals have been written for C++[^2][^3][^4][^5][^6][^7] but they have been rejected for now.